Search results for "moodle"

 Library resources include books, journals and dvds.
 A selection of daily newspapers are also available.

-A limited number of chromebooks may also be borrowed to use anywhere within the college.
+A limited number of chromebooks and laptops may also be borrowed to use anywhere within the college.

 Many library resources can be found in Moodle, including e-books and e-journals, plus handy guides to help you with aspects of your study, such as how to reference your research, and how to stay safe online.